mintoolkit/mint/README.md

 - `--log` - log file to store logs
 - `--host` - Docker host address or socket (prefix with `tcp://` or `unix://`)
 - `--crt-connection` - Container runtime connection (for non-Docker runtimes / for Docker user --host)
+- `--crt-context` - Container runtime context name if supported (for Docker similar to setting '--context' or DOCKER_CONTEXT)
 - `--tls` - use TLS connecting to Docker
 - `--tls-verify` - do TLS verification
 - `--tls-cert-path` - path to TLS cert files